1797 – The Legislature of Upper Canada met at York for the first time.

 1638 – The first astronomical event recorded in North America was a lunar eclipse.
 A lunar eclipse occurs when a full moon passes through the Earth’s shadow.
 Lunar eclipses, visible to the naked eye, gave astronomers information about the solar system long before telescopes existed.
 Aristotle even used a lunar eclipse to determine that the Earth is round.

-1776 – Governor Carleton prohibited the sale of liquoir except by license.
+1776 – Governor Carleton prohibited the sale of liquor except by license.

-1806 – Philemon Wright floated the first logs down the Ottawa River and founded a big lumber indistry.
+1806 – Philemon Wright floated the first logs down the Ottawa River and founded a big lumber industry.

 1855 – The Great Western Railway placed the steamers Canada and America on Lake Ontario and operated a service between Hamilton and Oswego, New York.

 1877 – Lord Dufferin arrived in Canada to be governor-general.

 1927 – Prince Edward Island voted to continue the prohibition of liquor rather than have government control as adopted by other provinces.

 1930 – Charles Kingsford-Smith and three companions flew from Ireland to Harbor Grace, Newfoundland, in 31-1/2 hours.

 1957 – The former Conservative leader George Drew was appointed Canadian High Commissioner to Britain.